 2.Description

-The HonestGames™ web system is a website that hosts a collection of game reviews and upcoming game news.
-It will foster an online community by allowing users to interact with the reviews, as well as posting on the built in forum by signing up for an account.
+The Games Review 8 web system is a website that hosts a collection of game reviews and upcoming game news.
+It will foster an online community by allowing users to interact with the reviews as well as signing up for an account.